 Can red-light therapy help hair growth?

-“LLLT stimulates follicle cell metabolism by increasing ATP production, reduces inflammation, and helps prolong the hair growth phase,” says Alan Bauman, MD, a board-certified hair-restoration physician at Bauman Medical.
+“LLLT stimulates follicle cell metabolism by increasing ATP production, reduces inflammation, and helps prolong the hair-growth phase,” says Alan Bauman, MD, a board-certified hair-restoration physician at Bauman Medical.
 “It’s well supported by research and is one of the most effective non-invasive tools for hair regrowth.”

-What is the best wavelength for red-light therapy for hair growth?
+Is there a specific wavelength for red-light therapy for hair growth?

-The most commonly studied and effective wavelengths for hair growth fall between 630 and 680 nanometers, says board-certified dermatologist David Johnson, MD, cofounder of RedliteX.
+The most commonly studied and effective wavelengths for hair growth fall between 630 and 680 nm, says board-certified dermatologist David Johnson, MD, cofounder of RedliteX.
 “That is the type of red light that penetrates just deep in your scalp to activate the root hair follicle cells but doesn’t do any harm.”

 How long does red light take to grow hair?